hanatos/vkdt/src/pipe/modules/filmcurv/readme.md

 ## parameters

-* `scale` change the overall brightness of the output. this is the lambda parameter of the weibull distribution
+* `light` change the overall brightness of the output. this is the reciprocal lambda parameter of the weibull distribution
-* `shape` contrast of the output. this is the k parameter of the weibull distribution
+* `contrast` contrast of the output. this is the k parameter of the weibull distribution

 ## connectors